logpacker/go-questions/README.md

 A: d

 ---8/8.txt---
-Q: How to build the following code to the binary file with custom name "eight"?
+Q: How to compile the following code to the binary file with name "eight"?

 a. go build 8.go eight
 b. go build -o eight 8.go